alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 WHERE
 	Years_Played IS NOT NULL
-	-- exclude empty values in the Years_Played column GROUP BY
+	-- exclude empty values in the Years_Played column AND
+			Status = 'Retired'
+			-- only include 'Retired' players
+GROUP BY
 	State
 	-- group the data by state